 Thank you for your interest in becoming a volunteer at UK HealthCare!
 Volunteers help across the healthcare campus, including UK Chandler and UK Good Samaritan emergency departments, information desks, surgery waiting rooms, gift shops and ambulatory clinics.
 We have Child Life opportunities available in the Kentucky Children's Hospital, but are not accepting new volunteers for our Baby Cuddling program.
 This page will be updated as soon as openings occur.

 - Background check/drug screening is required for every adult over 18 (not required for teens)

 - Medical screens (including TB risk assessment and blood test; proof of immunity to MMR, Varicella, and Tdap; and flu shot during flu season).

 Thank you for your interest in volunteering at UK HealthCare.
 Our volunteers are invaluable to us and play an integral role in ensuring our patients, visitors, and even our staff, have a positive experience here at UK HealthCare.
-Applications have closed for the summer 2019 recruitment period.

-Information about our next recruitment period will be posted in October.
 Questions can be emailed to Volunteer Services.
 Thank you again for your time and interest in volunteering with UK HealthCare!